Understanding StableSwap (Curve)

 Moving the mouse over the graph line shows the price at X and Y:

-Where pool is equally balanced, like at (50, 50), the price is exactly 1.
+Where pool is equally balanced, such as at (50, 50), the price is exactly 1.

 If Alice does another trade, what price will she get this time?